-~\\ {\it First order:}\\ At order \ordres{\varepsilon^{-2}}{1} the inner system reads as
+} ~\\ {\it First order:}\\ At order \ordres{\varepsilon^{-2}}{1} the inner system reads as

 From the first equation of the system, we deduce that $M_k^{(0)}\partial_z(\sigma_k\bigmu_k^{(0)})$ is constant.
-The matching conditions on the outer \eqref{Eq:MCHOuterFlux} and inner fluxes \eqref{Eq:MCHInnerFlux} at order $\varepsilon^{-1}$ impose this constant to be zero.
-There is then a constant $A_k^{(0)}$ such that
+The matching conditions for the outer flux \eqref{Eq:MCHOuterFlux} and the inner flux \eqref{Eq:MCHInnerFlux} at order $\varepsilon^{-1}$ impose this constant to be zero.
+Then there is a constant $A_k^{(0)}$ such that